bakill3/AMS/README.md

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-- **Adhere to Coding Standards**: Follow the [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standard for PHP.
-- **Write Tests**: Include unit tests for new features or bug fixes.
-- **Discuss Big Changes**: For significant changes, please open an issue to discuss the proposal before moving forward with implementation.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)